Does your Eczema itch frustrate you?

 Paediatric dermatology expert, Associate Professor Dr Gayle Fischer says that bath oils, soap substitutes and moisturisers are all essential for the treatment of eczema.
 For best results, the expert recommends “simple, unperfumed products”.
 When it comes to moisturiser, she suggests finding a formula that is “thick enough to make your skin feel smooth and a little bit tacky, but not sticky”.
 This will help to reduce dryness and “restore the faulty skin barrier that eczema patients suffer from,” says Dr Fischer.

-Here is our three step skin care routine that make a difference to your Eczema:
+Here is our 2 step skin care routine that make a difference to your Eczema:

 Step One: Gentle Cleanse